 3.26: N95 Respirator Mask Fit Requirements for Medical Students

-All medical students participating in clinical activities are required to be fit for a N95 Respirator on an annual basis.
+All medical students (MD & MSPA) are required to be fit tested for a N95 respirator mask on an annual basis.
 N95 filtering face-piece respirators are air-purifying respirators certified by the National Institute of Occupational Safety and Health (NIOSH) that protect against airborne contaminants (i.e., dusts, fumes, microbial agents such as tuberculosis bacteria & flu virus).
-As a medical student participating in clinical activities, you may be required to wear N95 for tasks such as entering isolation rooms and other activities involving close contact with potentially infected persons.
+Fit testing is the process used to determine the appropriate N95 respirator mask (type and size) to ensure consistent and proper mask use.

 Students may be required to wear a N95 respirator mask for tasks such as entering isolation rooms and other activities involving close contact with potentially infected persons.
 All students are responsible for maintaining compliance with the annual fit testing requirement and must self-report the results of their fit test by completing the N95 Respirator Fit Testing Self Attestation Form (SUNet ID required).

 Stanford Occupational Health Services (OHS) oversees the mask fit testing process.
 Per OHS policy and Cal/OSHA guidelines, users must first be medically cleared to determine if they are physically fit to wear a respirator.
 Questions about the mask fit testing process can be directed to OHS at WHW@stanfordhealthcare.org.

 - Print and complete the N95 Mask Fit Questionnaire.